mstksg/inCode/copy/entries/inside.md

 What does `wc =<< getLine` do, as a program?
 How does it compute that `Int`?

-Conceptually, it all sort of "makes sense" if you look it it from a high level view.  `getLine` is an `IO String` ---  a future `String`.  `wc` takes a `String` and returns a future `Int`.
+Conceptually, it all sort of "makes sense" if you look at it from a high level view.  `getLine` is an `IO String` ---  a future `String`.  `wc` takes a `String` and returns a future `Int`.
 If we "applied `wc` to `getLine`", we would be applying `wc` to that future `String`, to get a future `Int`.